 Meet Coach Cunningham '12

 The program is led by Coach David Cunningham ’12, who also teaches English and is an Assistant Varsity Hockey Coach.
 Prior to the role of Head Coach, Cunningham served as the program’s Varsity Hitting and Catcher’s Coach for three seasons.
+In his first season, he coached the team to its 17th ISL title, leading the squad to a 14-1 record in conference play.
 Before returning to Belmont Hill, he worked under the same title for the Amherst College and Williston-Northampton School coaching staffs.
 He has also had stops in the AAU world, most recently with the U18 Route 2 Blue Sox, and previously with Red Sox Hitting Coach Pete Fatse’s college showcase squad, AP Academy in Palmer, MA.

 As a player, Dave was a two-sport standout at Belmont Hill, earning the ISL MVP award in baseball and hockey, and co-captaining the 2012 baseball team to an ISL Championship.
 In addition, he still holds the school’s single season batting average record of .560.
 On the academic side of campus, Coach Cunningham was a Woodbury Public Speaking champion, as well as the 2012 Milton Dodge Prize recipient, awarded to a member of the graduating class who best embodies the perseverance and work ethic of our community.
 After graduation, Coach Cunningham continued his academic and athletic career at Amherst College, earning All-NESCAC selections in both baseball and ice hockey.